averriK/dbAudit/docs/install.md

 ## macOS / Linux

-The macOS/Linux installer is `install/install-mac.sh`.
+The macOS/Linux installer is `install/install.bash.sh`.
 It installs a system-wide layout under `/usr/local`, so you typically run it with `sudo`.

+The installer is **remote-only**: it always downloads dbAudit and does not install from a local checkout.

 ### Remote install (recommended)